Row of homes in Andersonville, Chicago.

 What Is An Adjustable-Rate Mortgage?

-An adjustable-rate mortgage is precisely what it sounds like: your mortgage’s interest rate adjusts periodically over the life of the 30-year loan.
+With an adjustable-rate mortgage, your loan’s interest rate adjusts periodically over the life of the loan.
 An ARM starts with a low, fixed interest rate for an introductory period of 5, 7 or 10 years.
-Once the initial period is over, your rate will become adjustable and will depend on current market trends.
+Then, once the initial period ends, your rate will become adjustable and change based on current market trends.

 Generally, your interest rate will adjust every 6 months or once a year, depending on the terms of your loan.
 If you have an ARM with a 7-year introductory period and the scheduled interest rate changes twice annually after that, you’ll see it documented as a 7/6 ARM.
 The first number will always be the length of the initial period, and the second will always be how often you can expect the rate to adjust once that period is over.
 In the case of a 7/6 ARM, you can expect your rate to adjust every 6 months after your initial period of 7 years.